kelu124/echomods/_posts/2019-12-06-St-Niklaus.md

 -   or to swap IOs for programming, while
 -   beware, for flash programming, SPI\_SS needs to be kept floating high.
 Floating.
--   @todo keep an eye on "BRUEL KJAER ULTRASOUND" =)
+-   @done keep an eye on "BRUEL KJAER ULTRASOUND" =)